Panda-Shawn/DYNAIL/README.md

     <br/>
     <font>source expert and behavior cloning in target domain</font>
 </div>
-Both the episodes above terminate because of unhealthy conditions.
+Both of the episodes above terminate because of unhealthy conditions.

 #### Our Method: DYNAIL
 <div align="center">